Welcome to Our Minimalist Life (The Not So Juicy Backstory)

 We eventually got to a point where we could move everything in one carload in Toodles, our Hyundai Atos.
 (Poster children for the minimalist movement.)

-We adopted a minimalist lifestyle to save ourselves from the agonies that come with moving house, but it’s the unexpected benefits resulting from that decision that continue to astound us.
+We adopted a minimalist lifestyle to save ourselves from the agonies that come with moving house, but it’s the unexpected benefits resulting from that decision that continues to astound us.
 Ditching our stuff enabled us to finally (and permanently) become debt-free.
 It also put us on a path to personal growth, prompted us to clean up our diet and get healthy, and best of all, it’s improved our relationship.

 If we had to sum it up, you could say it’s made us more mindful.